 From there, I was appointed to the US Embassy in Paris to manage the cooperative air, space and special operations programs between the United States and France.
 Again, such an amazing opportunity to dive deeply into the culture, business and political workings of one of our oldest and closest Allies.

 After retirement, I was hired to the International Staff of the North Atlantic Treaty Organization to continue my work with our allies on long-term, strategic planning and cooperation opportunities.
 Ultimately, however, 9 moves, 13 assignments and 24 years later, I answered the call to return home to Colorado in 2019.

 Since returning to Colorado, I have dedicated my time to protecting our democracy and restoring the balance of power back to the people through Colorado Common Cause and other non-profit organizations.
 I worked to ensure all Coloradans had easy access to register to vote and participate in the 2020 Census.
 I fought for local and state government to remain transparent and accountable to the public during the lockdowns.
 I taught ordinary citizens about why redistricting was important and how to advocate to the commissions.
 And I led a non-partisan, statewide effort to protect the 2020 elections--in other words, I never forgot my oath and kept fighting for a free, fair and open democracy.

 That's what I mean by principled and pragmatic politics for our region.
-For me, this election isn't about money, partisanship, special interests or power.
+For me, elections aren't about money, partisanship, special interests or power.
 It's about protecting the planet, my community and our democracy for my children and my children's children.
 It's about leaving the world just a little better than I found it.